 Simultaneously, at the suggestion of his wife Rebecca, Torre learned to play the bass guitar under the tutelage of jazz all-star Dwight Kilian.
 Shortly after he picked up the bass guitar for the first time, Torre began to play music professionally with established jazz and pop bands throughout Arizona.
 Between his budding carpentry business and music career, Torre began to diversify his artistic range and discovered sculpture as the perfect expressive medium that appealed directly to his need to create with his hands.

 A similar fate of accidental opportunity came about when Torre sculpted his newest and most electrifying bronze masterwork Rushmore, utilizing the coveted lost-wax casting process.
-Being a fan of the legendary progressive rock band Rush since he was in elementary school, Torre was asked by a fellow Rush fan and good friend to sculpt the faces of Rush band members Geddy Lee, Alex Lifeson and Neil Peart.
-As a tribute to the resolve and grandeur of respect that fans worldwide express for Rush’s legendary music art, Torre and his friend decided to pay tribute to the band by mounting the completed faces in a sculptural depiction similar to the U.S. national monument Mt.
+Torre was asked by a Rush fan and good friend to sculpt the faces of Rush band members Geddy Lee, Alex Lifeson and Neil Peart.
+As a tribute to the resolve and grandeur of respect that fans worldwide express for Rush’s legendary music art, Torre mounted the completed faces in a sculptural depiction similar to the U.S. national monument Mt.
 Rushmore, hence the name of the completed piece, Rushmore.

 In addition to 500 Faces and Rushmore, Torre continues the exciting journey of discovering and building his body of sculptural work.
 His current artistic inspirations include Philippe Faurat, Javier Marín, Taun and Johnson Tsang.
 When he is not creating art at his workshop, you can find him at home with Rebecca, his wife, and Emma, their beloved dog.
 He always appreciates hearing from those who share his passion for art and welcomes you to experience more of his art at www.jorgedelatorreart.com.